 Do you want to know something?
 This homeschooling benefit is probably my number one favourite.

 I should be telling you that homeschooling will make your kids super brainy and will have them reciting War and Peace and playing the guitar with their toes but no. Sorry.
 At least that wasn’t the case in our family.

-Making school lunches was the number one thing I hated most about sending my kids to public school (that and the intolerable school gate chats with those competitive boring mothers.)
+Making school lunches was the number one thing I disliked the most about sending my kids to public school (that and the intolerable school gate chats with those competitive, boring mothers.)

 Bring your kids home and watch your stress levels zoom back down along with your sandwich filling ideas.

 #4: Be Honest Liz…